eaze/data-science-homework/README.md

 Question 3.
 Order Query (SQL) [15 minutes]

-Write a SQL query (using Postgres or SQLite syntax - http://www.sqlite.org/index.html) on the user_orders table (data/user_orders.csv) that returns the following table:

-user first_29_day_orders

-which contains one row for every user along with how many orders they had in their first 29 days.
+Write a SQL query (using Postgres or SQLite syntax - http://www.sqlite.org/index.html) on the user_orders table (data/user_orders.csv)that contains one row for every user along with how many orders they had in their first 29 days.

-Write your query in the format of a SELECT statement.
+Please strive for readable and cleanly formatted SQL.

 *Note: An order is considered to be in the user's first 29 days if it happened before OR on first_date + days(28).
 E.g. if the user's first order